huawei-noah/HEBO/RDUCB/README.md

 1. The code here is largely derived from the [High-Dimensional Bayesian Optimization via Tree-Structured Additive Models ](https://github.com/eric-vader/HD-BO-Additive-Models) repository by Eric Han, Ishank Arora and Jonathan Scarlett.
 2. The code in this repository is derived from the code base from [High-Dimensional Bayesian Optimization via Additive Models with Overlapping Groups](https://arxiv.org/pdf/1802.07028.pdf), supplied by Paul Rolland.
+3. The code included in hdbo/febo is taken from [LineBO](https://github.com/kirschnj/LineBO).
+The paper accompanying the code is [Adaptive and Safe Bayesian Optimization in High Dimensions via One-Dimensional Subspaces](https://arxiv.org/abs/1902.03229).
-3. The NAS-Bench-101 datasets included in `data/fcnet` is taken from [nas_benchmarks](https://github.com/automl/nas_benchmarks).
+4. The NAS-Bench-101 datasets included in `data/fcnet` is taken from [nas_benchmarks](https://github.com/automl/nas_benchmarks).
 The paper accompanying the code is [NAS-Bench-101: Towards Reproducible Neural Architecture Search](https://arxiv.org/pdf/1902.09635.pdf).
-4. The lpsolve datasets included in `data/mps` is taken from the benchmark dataset in [MIPLIB 2017](https://miplib.zib.de/download.html).
+5. The lpsolve datasets included in `data/mps` is taken from the benchmark dataset in [MIPLIB 2017](https://miplib.zib.de/download.html).

-## Repository Structure

-The code repository is structured as follows:

-* `data`: Folder containing the data files from NAS-Bench-101 and lpsolve.
-* `hdbo`: Folder containing our code
-* `config`: Folder containing some sample configurations of the experiments
-* `MLproject`: MLflow project file, we are using mlflow to help organize our experiments
-* `README.md`: This readme
-* `hdbo.yml`: Conda file that is used internally by the MLflow project

-## Setup
+## Installation

 We implemented all algorithms in Python 3.8.3.
-The Python environments are managed using Conda, and experiments are managed using [MLflow](https://www.mlflow.org), which allows convenient management of experiments.
-We have included code from data from external sources in our repository for the ease of setup.

 Minimum System requirements: